RTEMS/rtems-docs/eng/req/items.rst

 attribute if the value is ``library``.
 This set of attributes specifies a static library.
 Library items may use additional objects provided by :ref:`SpecTypeBuildObjectsItemType` items through the build dependency links of the item.
-All explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this type:
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

 cflags
     The attribute value shall be a list.
 Each list element shall be a